Michael-Kernel/Unity-Reversing/README.md

 # Unity-Reversing
-This repo will contain research I have done utilizing IDA pro & other tools utilized for Reverse engineering.
-The primary purpose is to provide insight onto games built on the engine Unity.

-This is for educational purposes and also for the use of anyone who finds the information helpful
+Unity reversing contains a whole of interesting elements I have found when reverse engineering specific games I have enjoyed that are built on the game engine Unity.
+This information can be used by whomever and it may or may not be helpful.

 ![unity-logo-1230x690-1494479165](https://github.com/user-attachments/assets/c6108f4f-5105-4349-8a9e-a522e08d39f7)